The concept of the Brownfields Program is to take contaminated or potentially

 there is a reason to believe that a release has occurred or is about to occur.

 Examples of potential Brownfield sites in North Dakota include:

 - An abandoned retail commercial building which has or is suspected to

 have asbestos in the ceiling tiles, wall insulation, or on the heating system

 - An abandoned gas station with soil contamination.

 The Division of Waste Management Brownfields

-Program is application based, and cities, counties or local development groups
+State Response Program is application based, and cities, counties non-profits and local development groups

 may apply for assistance.
 Two documents have been developed to assist in

 the application process.